What NexoPad is and how to get started

 Click the NexoPad icon or use Ctrl+Space on Windows/Linux or Cmd+Space on macOS if you kept the default shortcut.

-If you work alone, use your personal space.
-If you belong to a company, check whether your team uses workspaces, departments, and approvals before creating content.
+If you work alone, use your personal vault.
+If you belong to a company, check whether your team uses a shared workspace, departments, approvals, or read-only states before creating content.

 Create your first snippet